 Never bet against America.Warren Buffett

 Despite the unconventional nature of the meeting, the wisdom was still on full display.
 Some people take Buffett’s words as gospel; some scornfully.
 I think either extreme is injudicious.
 But, like the many thousands of “contrarians” that planned to descend on Omaha, every time Buffett speaks I listen, intently.
 Not because I want to or think I can emulate him, but to learn and admire.
 It’s astounding to watch the best individual in their field play their game.
-I played soccer through college and am a huge FC Barcelona fan.
+I played soccer in college and am a huge FC Barcelona fan.
 As follows, I believe Leo Messi is the greatest player to ever play the game.
-The moves he does on the pitch and the stats he puts up, game in and game out, are magical.
+The moves he performs and stats he puts up game in and game out are uniquely incredible.
 Almost inhuman.
 Consistent greatness is a wonder to behold and can be found in every field.

 I am not an expert on Buffett or Berkshire.
 I don’t think Buffett is always right – nobody is – though I do think he’s right a lot of the time as his track record has clearly shown.
-Although Berkshire’s stock price has notably lagged the S&P in the recent decade, that doesn’t diminish the incredible outperformance in the decades since inception.
-It’s more difficult to continue to bat over 0.400 or win scoring titles later in your career, but the greatest can still be better than most.
+Although Berkshire’s stock price has notably lagged the S&P in the recent decade, it doesn’t diminish the fact that he’s crushed the markets since inception.
+It’s difficult to continue to bat over 0.400 or win scoring titles later in your career, but the greatest can still be better than most.
 This meeting shows he still is.

 In my opinion, there are a lot of hot takes from the meeting that are clear misconceptions, as nuance is oftentimes overlooked.
 Although I don’t expect to change anybody’s mind, these are my judgments on just some of those takeaways, and, as always, I reserve the right to be wrong.

 Buffett is past his prime.
 Of course he is.
 He’s 89.
 He’s been investing since age 11.
 I hope it doesn’t take 78 years to get to your prime.
-However, he’s still better than most at the game he’s playing.
-His ability to reason, be objective, be an independent thinker, be emotionally stable, and be rational, is as evident as ever.
-That doesn’t mean everything he says is truth or actionable advice; investing isn’t easy.
+But he’s still better than most at the game he’s playing.
+His ability to be rational, objective, and emotionally stable, and to think independently are as evident as ever.
+That doesn’t mean everything he says is undeniable truth or actionable advice; investing isn’t easy.

 The airline sales show that he’s lost it.
 No. The airline purchases were a, “probability weighted decision that we were getting an attractive amount for our investment.”
-Just because the investment outcome due to an unforeseen, low probability yet catastrophic event, is a loss doesn’t mean the process was flawed.
+Just because the investment outcome is a loss due to an unforeseen, low-probability catastrophic event doesn’t mean the process was flawed.
 Stop resulting.
 Though he admitted it was a mistake, I think luck played much more of a role than skill.
-When the facts changed, he changed his mind, which actually shows he’s still got it.
+When the facts changed he changed his mind, which actually shows he’s still got it.
 And “the world changed for airlines.”
-Many investors may double down on positions that go against them, dismissing the fact that fundamentals may have changed.
-Overconfidence, confirmation and status quo biases have made a lot of people lose a lot of money.
+Many investors double down on positions that go against them, dismissing the fact that fundamentals have changed.
+Overconfidence, confirmation, and status quo biases have caused a lot of people lose a lot of money.

 Buybacks are not the same as dividends and are immoral.
-No. If he wasn’t clear in his 2018 shareholder letter, his chuckling reiteration that, “Buybacks are so simple, it’s a way to distribute cash to shareholders” couldn’t be any more concise and factual, though some people refuse to accept it.
-He does believe, though, that they can be “stupid” just as issuing a dividend can be stupid.
-Buybacks are a capital allocation decision, but shouldn’t be a financial manipulation tool.
-He also believes scheduling buybacks is inane; they should only be used when management believes their stock is undervalued, yet it is never easy for management accept their stock is overvalued (Elon is irrefutably unique).
-Regardless of emotional, or political, leanings, buybacks and dividends are the same, full stop.
+No. If he wasn’t clear in his 2018 shareholder letter, his chuckling reiteration that, “Buybacks are so simple, it’s a way to distribute cash to shareholders” couldn’t be any more concise and factual.
+Some still refuse to accept it.
+However he does believe that they can be “stupid,” similar to how issuing a dividend can be stupid.
+Buybacks are a capital allocation decision and shouldn’t be a financial manipulation tool.
+He also believes scheduling buybacks is inane; buybacks should only be used when management believes their stock is undervalued.
+Yet it is never easy for management accept their stock is overvalued (Elon is irrefutably unique).
+Regardless of emotional or political leanings, buybacks and dividends are equivalent, full stop.

 In the prior crisis Buffett bought areas of distress, specifically Goldman Sachs and Bank of America preferreds, and this time he sold areas of distress, specifically the airlines, therefore he believes this crisis is worse than the prior.
 No, though only Buffett knows what he believes.
 He did say about the former, “We weren’t buying to make a statement to the world, we bought them because they seemed like intelligent things to do… [to] take advantage of very attractive terms because the market was in a state of panic.”
-As always, he assesses the opportunities the market presents, and the risk and reward.
+As always, he assesses the risk and reward for the opportunities the market presents.
 Every business is different, as is every crisis.
-The risk reward in the bank investments in 2008/10 is different than the risk reward in the airline investments in 2020.
+The risk reward in the banks in 2008/10 is different than the risk reward in the airlines in 2020.
 He’s not a macro investor, so his trades aren’t an assertion on the state of the economy or crisis.
-Further, he acknowledged that the Fed stepped in sooner and more aggressively than in the past, which clearly aided the market sentiment in the near term, preventing or postponing calls to Omaha.
+Further, he acknowledged that the Fed stepped in sooner and more aggressively than in the past, which clearly aided market sentiment in the near term, preventing or postponing calls to Omaha.

 Buffett is bearish on the market.
 Not really.
 If what is meant by that statement is that he doesn’t view buying certain businesses at these price levels as a good risk reward bet, then sure.
-The valuation of the market is high.
+The outcomes are wide and the market’s valuation is higher than historically.
 Should that give investors pause?
 Possibly.
 But as he has proclaimed for decades and spent two hours laying out the case for, America is resilient and will prosper over the long term.
 Consequently, businesses will thrive and the stock market will rise accordingly.
 Nobody can predict the short-term fluctuations.

 Buffett is trying to time the market.
 No. As he learned from Ben Graham and repeated again, the market is there to guide, not instruct.
-If he sees bargains he will act, and swiftly so.
+If he sees bargains he will act, and swiftly.
 If he doesn’t, then he won’t.
+It’s as simple as that.
 He and Charlie have no problem sitting on their asses, something anxious investors struggle to do.
 Timing involves an expectation of what the market will do, and Buffett assess, rather than assumes.
 He clearly understands he doesn’t know, and nobody does, where the market will go.
-Maybe Mr. Market will come back after a few drinks, or apparently now a few hits, offering better prices.
+Maybe Mr. Market will come back after a few drinks, and apparently now a few hits, offering better prices.
 But he doesn’t presume it will.

 Buffett isn’t buying, therefore nobody should be.
 No. Buffett, just like every investor, has a different risk tolerance, circle of competence, capital allocation strategy, time horizon, and subjective outlook.
 On top of that, he’s allocating capital within a conglomerate, not running a portfolio purely of risk assets.
-Further, Buffett has always been a rather conservative investor, discounting future outcomes more on the pessimistic than optimistic side.
-At this moment, the possible pessimistic future outcomes could be drastically negative, but that doesn’t mean they’ll come to pass, nor will they have an equal impact across all businesses.
+Besides, Buffett has always been a conservative investor, discounting the range of outcomes towards the pessimistic rather than optimistic side.
+At this moment, the possible pessimistic future outcomes could be drastically negative.
+But that doesn’t mean they’ll come to pass, nor will they have an equal impact across all businesses.
 Some businesses outside of his circle of competence will be less impacted than those within.